-Every woman should watch this excellent video starring Emmy-nominated actress Elizabeth Banks.
+Every woman should watch this excellent video starring Emmy award winner actress Elizabeth Banks.
 Just a Little Heart Attack is a little film about a super mom who takes care of everyone except herself.

 Women with untreated or insufficiently treated hypothyroidism are at risk for heart disease, yet few people know it and little attention is given to us in the media.
 Inadequately treated hypothyroidism increases the risk of heart complications, yet few thyroid sufferers are even aware they are in danger.
-This is why it’s so important for hypothyroid moms to ensure they receive optimal thyroid treatment.
+This is why it’s so important for women (and men and children too) with hypothyroidism to ensure they receive optimal thyroid treatment.
 There are millions of hypothyroidism sufferers worldwide who don’t even know they have hypothyroidism.
 They are at risk of heart disease and have no clue.